 In addition to being an interesting and educational trail that offers a glimpse of the Protestants' cultural heritage (through short thematic holidays, daily visits, and free or guided tours), this trail also tries to support the local economies.

 While the project, "Sur les Pas des Huguenots", is based on the major historical event that is the exile of thousands of French Huguenots to Switzerland and Germany due to religious intolerance, it also focuses on both modern times and the future.

-This concurrent focus on historical and contemporary events hopes to develop the awareness people around the world on the important issues of religious intolerance and exile, which are still pertinent to this day.
+This focus on historical and contemporary events hopes to develop the awareness of people around the world on the important issues of religious intolerance and exile, which are still relevant to this day.